 One of my unwavering beliefs is that everybody, regardless of sport, or training goals should learn how to hip hinge (aka deadlift) proficiently, and build up a good level of strength in the movement.
 Whilst it’s great for the general population who want to improve general “fitness”, and quality of life, it also happens to be the best exercise for golfers.
 I teach it to everybody I train.

-So what do I feel like I really need to develop in a golfer I’m going to be working with, either in person or one whose going to be following an online program?
+So what do I feel like I really need to develop in a golfer I’m going to be working with, either in person or one who is going to be following an online program?

 - The ability to get into a good athletic posture and maintain it.